 Let the Person With Pain Set the Pace

 Doing simple things like shopping for a new outfit or running errands can be difficult for people with chronic pain.
-Be conscious of the pain your friend might be in and let them set the pace when you’re out together.
-It might take you a little longer to get around, but slowing down will give you more time to bond with your friend and reduce the toll on their body.
+Be conscious of the pain your friend might be in and let them set the pace.
+It might take you a little longer to get around, but slowing down will give you more time to bond and reduce the toll on their body.

 Take a Proactive Approach to Helping

 So many people ask their friends to speak up if they ever need a hand.
-This puts the burden on the person needing help, which can place them in an uncomfortable position.
+This puts the burden on the person needing help.
+This can place them in an uncomfortable position.
 Many people with chronic pain will be too proud to ever ask for your help, so if you really want to assist them, you’ll need to be more proactive.

 Household chores can mount when chronic pain flares, so visit your friend in pain with cleaning products in hand and ask them where to start.
-You could also visit with casseroles that can be reheated for several easy meals.
+You can also visit with a casserole for several easy meals.
 Just remember to use anti-inflammatory ingredients like those outlined above!